 a Board Certified in Criminal Law by The Florida Bar Board of Legal Specialization.

-the evidence that is needed in these types of cases.
+that is needed in these types of cases.

 Why hire our firm?

 - Decades of defense experience